yoctoproject/poky/documentation/dev-manual/common-tasks.rst

-7. *Create and Edit an AUH Configuration File:* You need to have the ``upgrade-helper/upgrade-helper.conf`` configuration file in your build directory.
+7. *Create and Edit an AUH Configuration File:* You need to have the ``upgrade-helper/upgrade-helper.conf`` configuration file in your :term:`Build Directory`.
 You can find a sample configuration file in the :yocto_git:`AUH source repository </auto-upgrade-helper/tree/>`.

    Read through the sample file and make configurations as needed.
 For